ivoras/goestimators/README.md

     SuperLogLogRandom_1M 932190
     HyperLogLogRandom_1M 1059335

-These are the estimates for 1M of random 8-byte buffers by the respective algorithms.
+These are the estimates for 1M of sequential 8-byte buffers by the respective algorithms.
 YMMV.